 Challenges: L shaped kitchen with limited natural light.

-Solutions: Bright work surfaces and splash backs with reflect light around the kitchen.
 Materials: Solid wood beech cupboards and doors, York stone flooring, Apollo resin work surfaces and splash backs.

 Testimonial: “We’re thrilled with how light our new kitchen is and the space saving accessories Infinity recommended make life so much easier.
 Highly recommended!”
 Mr and Mrs Brown.